agrc/gis.utah.gov/_posts/2021-08-31-2020-census-redistricting-data.md

 {{{Insert screenshot here}}}

-Note: These elements are available now in [Open SGID](https://gis.utah.gov/sgid/open-sgid/) and will be available in [Open Data](https://opendata.gis.utah.gov/) on Wednesday, September 1, 2021.
+> Note: These elements are available now in [Open SGID](https://gis.utah.gov/sgid/open-sgid/) and will be available in [Open Data](https://opendata.gis.utah.gov/) on Wednesday, September 1, 2021.

 ### PL 94-171 Summary Files for all SGID geographies in tabular GIS format

 For users looking for additional data elements, we’ve made available the full PL 94-171 Redistricting Data Summary Files in ESRI File Geodatabase tabular format.
-These tables can be downloaded on the UGRC 2020 Census 2020 data page and joined to the corresponding SGID GIS data layer, using the GeoID fields.
+These tables can be downloaded on the UGRC 2020 Census 2020 data page and joined to the corresponding SGID GIS data layer, using the `GEOID` fields.

 {{{Insert screenshot here}}}